Posted 10 May 2025 | Gear

 Backhand Grip

-Rotate the racket slightly towards the thumb — bring the thumb up the handle to provide support for backhand flicks and blocks.
+Rotate the racket slightly toward the thumb and bring the thumb up the handle for support on flicks and blocks.

 Grip Change

-Practice quick micro-rotations of the racket in the fingers to switch between forehand and backhand without re-gripping fully.
+Practise quick micro-rotations in the fingers so you can switch between forehand and backhand without fully re-gripping.

 Maintaining Your Grip

-1. Replace overgrip when tackiness or sweat build-up decreases — typically every 4–8 weeks depending on use.
+1. Replace overgrip when tackiness or sweat build-up reduces control.

-2. Keep spare overgrips in your kit; swap quickly between sessions for consistent feel.
+2. Keep spare overgrips in your kit for consistent feel.

-3. Clean towel grips occasionally by hand-washing and air-drying to restore absorption.
+3. Clean towel grips by hand-washing and air-drying.

 Common Mistakes